Would you prefer the European site?

 FAQs About Excavators

-Excavators — also called track hoes — are one of the largest pieces of equipment used in construction.
+Excavators — also called trackhoes — are some of the largest pieces of equipment used in construction.
 Excavators can do heavy-duty clearing, loading, digging and trenching.
-This large excavation equipment is ideal for your commercial construction site or landscaping job.
-With 360-degree swing rotation, our durable track hoe rentals are ideal for muddy terrain and can handle your site’s needs efficiently.
-If you’re looking for excavator rentals or other construction equipment for excavating, we have just the equipment for you.
-Learn more about excavators in our FAQ section below.
+This large excavation equipment is ideal for large-scale residential and commercial construction, road improvement and building, mining and more.
+With 360-degree swing rotation, our durable trackhoe rentals are ideal for muddy terrain and can handle your site’s needs efficiently.
+Whether you’re renting a small trackhoe for a landscaping project or operating a 40,000-pound machine on a jobsite, you may need a refresher on how to operate an excavator.
+This Project Uptime article outlines the controls and the basics of how to drive and park an excavator or mini excavator and use it to dig and backfill.
+If you’re looking for excavator rentals or other earthmoving equipment, we have the equipment to get the job done.

 Is an excavator the same as a digger?